turingschool-examples/viewing_party_lite/README.md

 ### About this Project

-Viewing Part Lite is an application in which users can explore movie options and create a viewing party event for themselves and other users of the application.
+Viewing Party Lite is an application in which users can explore movie options and create a viewing party event for themselves and other users of the application.

-## Setup for the use of the project

-1. A conveyor belt link will be sent out at project kickoff so that you can both fork and copy the project board on this base repo.

-## Local Setup for any other use
+## Setup

 1. Fork and Clone the repo
 2. Install gem packages: `bundle install`